QuantumLibet/qnap-utils/README.md

     SKIP=`wc -c < $DEST/header_script`

-On macOS, 'wc -c' has a leading tab.
+On macOS, `wc -c` has a leading tab.
 The solution would be:

     SKIP=$(sed -n 's/script_len=\(.*\)/\1/p' $DEST/header_script)